Archieyoung/SparkSubmitShell/README.md

 SparkSubmitShell
 ----------------

-spark-submit-shell is a tool for submit shell job to yarn/standalone cluster or local computer.
+spark-submit-shell is a tool for submit shell job to yarn/standalone cluster or local computer using spark.

 ## Install